List of Teenage Mutant Ninja Turtles characters: Slash

 Slash appears as a boss in the video games Teenage Mutant Ninja Turtles III: The Manhattan Project, the Super NES version of Teenage Mutant Ninja Turtles: Turtles in Time and Teenage Mutant Ninja Turtles: Shredder's Revenge.

 Mutagen Man

 Mutagen Man is a character in the "Teenage Mutant Ninja Turtles" franchise that suffers a bizarre encounter with mutagen that exposes his internal organs and resides in a special robotic suit.

-In the 1987 cartoon, Mutagen Man (voiced by Rob Paulsen) was introduced as Seymour Gutz, a nerdy mailman who became dismembered after falling into a special vat of mutagen.
+In the 1987 animated series, Mutagen Man (voiced by Rob Paulsen) is Seymour Gutz, a nerdy mailman who became dismembered after falling into a special vat of mutagen.

 In the IDW comics, Mutagen Man is a failed attempt at combining several different animal breeds into one mutant.
-When The Mutanimals found him strapped to a bed, they tried to free him.
-Although he is told that he's being saved, Mutagen Man has a different idea of the term by forcing Old Hob's gun to his dome and urging him to fire.
+When the Mutanimals found him strapped to a bed, they tried to free him.
+Although he is told that he is being saved, Mutagen Man has a different idea of the term by forcing Old Hob's gun to his dome and urging him to fire.
 Hob refuses and they all escape the facility together.
 Later, Mutagen Man was given the name "Seymour Guts" by Mondo Gecko.